How to Protect Your Online Privacy

 Mobile Hygiene

-Email Aliases & Burner Accounts
+Email Aliases and Burner Accounts

-Use Aliases: Services like SimpleLogin or Apple's "Hide My Email" allow you to generate a unique, random email address for each service you sign up for.
-These aliases forward messages to your real inbox.
-If one alias starts receiving spam or is leaked in a data breach, you can simply delete that alias without affecting your main account or other services.
+Use aliases: Services like SimpleLogin or Apple’s Hide My Email let you create a different address for each sign-up while still forwarding everything to your real inbox.
+If one alias starts attracting spam or appears in a breach, you can disable it without touching the rest of your accounts.

 Frequently Asked Questions